kluete/adag/README.md

 * Chris Kohlhoff's [executors](https://github.com/executors/executors), whose integration into ISO C++ has been postponed to after C++ 20.
 Kohlhoff wrote ASIO, so he knows his stuff.
 * my colleague Mohamed B's [qb](https://github.com/isndev/qb), his actor framework is faster & more modern than Simplex but it's still lacking some features like cross-computer/cluster messaging.
 * balancing CPU core load... but since hopping cores (with a significant payload) means cash flushes/resyncs, it's a tough problem if nodes' computational cost can't be quantified ahead of time
-* generating different node/actor class types to account for different computations
+* generating different node/actor class types to account for different computations (with different CPU costs)

 ## Misc Notes